Serial killer victim’s son thought mom didn’t want to look for him all these years

 “We had the genealogy of the killer going back to the 1600s, but we didn’t know who he was,” Fitzpatrick told PIX11 News from her California office.

-“We finally solved it in 2019,” she recalled, “using the snip testing” technique.
+She said they solved it in 2019 “using the snip testing” technique.

 “The Golden State Killer case opened up the revolution,” Dr. Fitzpatrick said.